Slavic liquid metathesis and pleophony: TьRT and TъRT

-See History of the Slavic languages#High vowels.

 Complete and incomplete metathesis

 If the liquid metathesis is complete only if it occurred with the corresponding vowel lengthening, the metathesis occurred completely in South Slavic and partially in Slovak and in non-word-initial position in the whole Czecho-Slovak area.
 The complete metathesis has been operational in all Slavic languages for acuted syllables.
 For word-initial non-acuted syllables, there was no lengthening except in South Slavic and, partially, Slovak.

 As mentioned, the complete metathesis occurred in South Slavic, in Czech and Slovak and in Polish and Sorbian, without lengthening.
 In North-West Lechitic, the metathesis did not occur even for *CarC syllables.
 In East Slavic, pleophony yielded *CVRC > CVRVC.
 The reflex of *l in North-West Lechitic and East Slavic is always "hard".

 First and second metathesis

 Since the reflexes of acuted word-initial *ar- and *al- are the same in all Slavic dialects, they must have changed before the syllables ending with a liquid, which have different reflexes.
 One can thus distinguish the first and the second metathesis of liquids.